ColinShaw/cpp-path-planning-project/README.md

 The way that this is solved is being very specific about what the last coordinate we have sent and observing the coordinates processed by the simulator.
 The goal is that we need to use the last coordinate from the first frame as first point of the next frame, though we only need to send the simulator the second through final points in the second frame.
-In order to effect this, we need to be able to retain state spanning entrance to the event loop.
-To do this, I simply created the `save_state_t` type (line `xyz` of `main.cpp`).
-This is used in the code of `main.cpp` at lines `xyz` and `xyz`, having to do with initialization and continuity of the trajectory frames.
+The way I achieved this was to simply detect when the points we have visited by looking at the size of the previous path given to us by the simulator.
+If there is a lot left, I just let it keep working through what it has, whereas if it is below some size limit I append a new planned path segment to it.
+The logic for this can be found starting at line `xyz` of `main.cpp`.
+The effect of this is to keep the previous path buffers full and with appropriate points that make smooth paths.